-The President of Wellesley College, H. Kim Bottomly, has the final responsibility for the safety and health of the faculty, students and staff working at the College.
+The President of Wellesley College, Paula A. Johnson, has the final responsibility for the safety and health of the faculty, students, and staff working at the College.

-The Chemical Hygiene Officer of the Science Center is Harry Clark
+The Chemical Hygiene Officer of the Science Center is Suzanne Howard, EHS Director

 The Chemical Hygiene Officer is an employee designated by the Institution, and who is qualified by training or experience, to provide technical guidance in the development and implementation of the written Chemical Hygiene Plan.

 Duties include the following: